quasarframework/quasar/docs/src/pages/quasar-cli/installation.md

 Make sure that you have Node >=10 and NPM >=5 installed on your machine.

 ::: warning
-**Do not use any Node version higher that 12+**.
+**Do not use any Node version higher than 12+**.
 Webpack 4 does not support any Node version higher than this and we cannot move to Webpack 5 without making breaking changes.
 However, we will support Webpack 5 in a future release.
 :::

 ::: warning